hminooei/hminooei.github.io/_posts/2020-05-10-clickbaits3.md

 ![image info](./images/p3-header.jpeg "by Foodiesfeed")

-This is the continuation of the [previous post](https://hminooei.github.io/2020/04/21/clickbaits2.html).
+This is the continuation of the previous post [Detecting Clickbaits (2) - Logistic Regression](https://hminooei.github.io/2020/04/21/clickbaits2.html).

 **Problem**.
 Given a set of headlines and labels, whether that headline is a clickbait or